 The post-rape shower also has ramifications in a Crime and Punishment Series

 scenario — if the victim takes a shower before a SAE kit has been collected, then vital forensic evidence is lost.
-Unfortunately Truth in Television
+Unfortunately, it's Truth in Television

 Men are not in the least exempt from this trope, since every shower scene is also a Shirtless Scene

 .
-This male variant often features a hunky male leaning towards the wall, with the running water falling on his back.
+The male variant often features a hunky male leaning towards the wall, with the running water falling on his back.

 Contrast Redemption in the Rain